GeneTv/joournalify/README.md

 ```
 firebase deploy
 ```
 ⚠️ *Don't use for production!
-Security aspctes not implemented.* ⚠️
+Security aspctes not implemented yet.* ⚠️